-You will need the following ingredients to make this Dried Cherry Muffins recipe (see recipe card for quantities): Shortening, White Sugar, Egg, All Purpose flour, Baking Soda, Salt, Buttermilk and Dried Cherries.
+You will need the following ingredients to make this Dried Cherry Muffins recipe (see recipe card for quantities): Butter, White Sugar, Egg, All Purpose flour, Baking Soda, Salt, Buttermilk and Dried Cherries.

 🥣 How do I make these Dried Cherry Muffins